-RJ: After doing the pilot and we had to shoot a planet with a sky with the same dark green backing that we had in the first pilot and I thought "we can’t do that."
-I realized we had to have a neutral sky and we would project colored light on to the tarp that covered 3 sides of the stage to depict the sky.
-So evenings before production began on a new episode and the guys knew to phone me and I would come down and I would say ‘this one calls for a red orange sky’ or sometimes ‘fuchsia’ or what have you.
+RJ: After doing the pilot, we had to shoot a planet with a sky with the same dark green backing that we had in the first pilot and I thought, ‘We can’t do that.’
+I realized we had to have a neutral sky and we would project colored light on to the tarp that covered three sides of the stage to depict the sky.
+So, evenings before production began on a new episode and the guys knew to phone me and I would come down and I would say, “This one calls for a red orange sky” or sometimes fuchsia or what have you.
 I tried to make the environment match for each episode.

 TM: It wasn’t that easy making new space shots each week though was it?